Is Jennifer Garner Pregnant? She And Ben Affleck Not Expecting Twin Babies

 In his statement, he also thanked his co-parent Jennifer for supporting him and caring for their three children.

 However, Jennifer Garner and Ben Affleck’s support for each other does not mean that they have rekindled their romance.
-Garner’s rep. told Gossip Cop that she was not pregnant with Affleck’s twin babies, adding that there was “definitely” no truth in the tabloid report.
+Garner’s rep told Gossip Cop that she was not pregnant with Affleck’s twin babies, adding that there was “definitely” no truth in the tabloid report.

 The pregnancy report might have stemmed from the rumors, which surfaced in the first week of March, that claimed that the estranged couple were no longer getting a divorce.
 People reported, quoting a source, that Jennifer Garner was thinking of calling off their divorce, adding that the two were giving things another try.